Celery is perhaps one of the most versatile vegetables right now in terms of what you can make.

 This inflammation can cause a wide range of illnesses, such as rheumatism, diabetes, and heart disease.

-One of these antioxidants found in celery is called luteolin.
+And one antioxidant found in celery is luteolin.

-This flavonoid has been proven in a study done at the University of Illinois to “reduce the production of proinflammatory mediators in LPS-stimulated macrophages, fibroblasts, and intestinal epithelial cells”.
+A University of Illinois study proved that this flavonoid helps “reduce the production of proinflammatory mediators in LPS-stimulated macrophages, fibroblasts, and intestinal epithelial cells.”

 Excessive production of these proinflammatory mediators leads to the inflammatory switch inside the brain to be turned on even there isn’t any need for it .